wp-plugins/flickr-shortcode-importer/readme.txt

 This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to your own Media Library because you have CDN services or want to move off of third party software.

+There is no restore functionality.
+Backup beforehand or be prepared to revert every transformed post by hand.

 = Handled shortcode samples =
 * [flickr id="5348222727" thumbnail="small" overlay="false" size="large" group="" align="none"]